Azure/AppService/_posts/2023-03-02-App-service-environment-v3-pricing.md

 As you can see, your App Service Environment v3 is slightly more expensive than your v2.
 As you start adding more I1 instances, and therefore need more I1v2 instances when you migrate, the difference in price becomes even more significant and your v3 will get more and more expensive than your v2.
 Unfortunately, if you're in this situation, you may have to plan for a higher monthly cost.

 > NOTE: This calculation was done with Linux $USD prices in East US.
-Break even points will vary due to prices variances in the various regions.
+Break even points will vary due to price variances in the various regions.
 For an estimate that reflects your situation, see [the Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/).

-The following chart visually depicts the break even point where App Service Environment v3 becomes more expensive than v2.
+The following chart visually depicts the break even point at the time of releasing this blog post using the selected region and price offering where App Service Environment v3 becomes more expensive than v2.
 If you need more than 13 of our smallest instance offering, you fall into this scenario.
 There may be other scenarios where this is also the case.

 ![]({{ site.baseurl }}/media/2023/03/break-even-point.png)